-Accumulator – This is similar to a parlay in that it involves a series of bets in one wager.
+Accumulator (Multi) – This is another term for a multi bet in that it involves a series of bets in one wager.
 Each of the bets must win in order for the wager to win.
 If one leg of an accumulator loses the wager loses.

 Action – A wager of any kind.

 Alternate Lines – All sportsbooks offer lines (point spreads) on sporting events.
 Some sportsbooks may offer different (or alternate) point spreads that pay different odds for the same game.
 These provide bettors more options to wager on certain games.

 American Odds – American odds are displayed differently than the rest of the world.
 Moneyline odds are shown as + or – a number in the US.
 Outside of the US, the same odds might be presented with a decimal point or by a fraction.
 Example: Yankees +400 American odds would be 5.0 or 4/1.
 The bettor takes home the same amount of money if the wager wins.

 Arbitrage – This betting strategy involves placing a wager on all possible outcomes of an event so that that there’s a guaranteed profit regardless of the winner.
 This is best done with moneyline or futures wagers and will usually take place across multiple sportsbooks.

 Asian Handicap – An alternative way to bet soccer where the better team is “handicapped” to be the favorite.
 This form of betting was started in Asia.

 Against the Spread (ATS) – Refers to taking or laying points (aka the spread) as opposed to taking a game straight up

 Bad beat – Losing a bet you should have won.
 It’s especially used when the betting result is decided late in the game to change the side that covers the spread.
 Also used in poker, such as when a player way ahead in the expected win percentage loses on the river (last card).

 Backdoor Cover – This is a popular term for a team that covers a point spread late in a game.
 The team with the late cover may or may not affect the actual result of the game, just the wager.